-Doors and locks shall not be obstructed and locks may not be altered, changed, or added by residents under any circumstances.
+Doors and locks shall not be obstructed and locks may not be altered (including adding magnets to the doors to prop them open), changed, or added by residents under any circumstances.
 Keys are the property of the Department of Housing and Residential Education and must be returned at the end of resident’s occupancy.
 Duplication of keys is strictly prohibited.
 A charge of $10.00 will be added to a resident’s student account if the key is damaged.
 A charge of $100.00 will be made to re-key the entire apartment due to a lost key.
 The Department of Housing and Residential Education may, from time to time and without prior notice, change locks on an apartment for security purposes.
 Resident access cards are not to be transferred or used by anyone else.
 Residents found to have tampered with a door or lock may be removed from housing.

 Lofts (B) — H-021

-Residents will not be permitted to construct lofts, waterbeds, wall partitions, or any similar structures.
+Residents will not be permitted to construct lofts, install waterbeds, add wall partitions, or build or add any similar structures.

 Noise (B) — H-022

 - Electronic Equipment All radios, televisions, stereo equipment or any other appliances or items which generate noise or sound, shall be turned down to a level that does not interfere with the quiet environment of the other residents.